yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ### Flask

-To enable log correlation for a Flask application, follow the below steps:
+To enable log correlation for an application based on Flask framework, follow the below steps:

 1. Add the import statement in `app.py`.